Poems

 untitled noir poem

-ah, you're quiet misdirection,
+Ah, your quiet misdirection,

 So rich, and unassuming,

-Pressing for facts and
+Pressing for facts

 Pressed for time

-He’s thinking he might die for you,
+He might die for you,

 Ah, you’re subtle correction

-So telling if you listen to the tone
+So telling, listen to tone

 But I suggest you tell him